cambridge-ceu/csd3/applications/pyOpenMS.md

 ## Legacy

-As with instances elsewhere, this section is kept not only for historical reasons but also some useful information.
+As with instances elsewhere, this section is kept not only for historical reasons but also for some useful information.

 Python itself is lightweight but more involved.